 But the hilly slope of the route was killing us!!
-At the end of the path, the beautiful monastery of Holly Trinity was revealed!
+At the end of the path, the beautiful monastery of Holy Trinity was revealed!
 But, unfortunately, the monasteries have a strict timetable and it was closed!

-The weather wasn’t our ally and it was raining lightly but this didn’t prevent to us to try to visit some of the monasteries.
+The weather wasn’t our ally and it was raining lightly but this didn’t prevent us to try to visit some of the monasteries.
 There will be a separate post about the monasteries, but the whole feeling was really stunning.
 We were looking at this landscape and we were feeling that the mountains and rocks reflected back our souls and free our mind.
 It was a unique emotion.
 It is totally different to see photos on your screen than being there, smell the air, see the colours and listen to nature’s sounds.
 But we had to continue our journey.
 This time, next stop was Lake Plastira.

-We headed directly to beautiful village Neochori -the most developed tourist, which offers panoramic views of Lake Plastira.
+We headed directly to beautiful Neochori -the most developed village, which offers panoramic views of Lake Plastira.
 Also, we check the village Kalyvia Pezoulas, which widely known as the “beach”!
 The whole landscape reminds relevant places in central Europe and Switzerland!
 But this was a raining day and we couldn’t enjoy the various hiking paths and the wide range of activities that we could experience there.
 Hiking, horse riding, canoe kayak, camping are only some of the offering activities in this magic place!
-But the weather was against us, so we headed to Pelion for our last overnight stay of this long road trip!
+But as I said the weather was against us, so we headed to Pelion for our last overnight stay of this long road trip!

-Mount Pelion or Pilio in Magnesia, in Central Greece rises up from the city of Volos and stretches across the Pelion peninsula with the Pagasitikos Gulf on one side and the Aegean Sea on the other.
+Mount Pelion or Pilio in Magnesia, in Central Greece, rises up from the city of Volos and stretches across the Pelion peninsula with the Pagasitikos Gulf on one side and the Aegean Sea on the other.
 In Greek mythology, the mountain was the summer residence of the gods and home of the Centaurs!
 We stayed at Portaria, a village 20 minutes away from Volos city.
 We left our luggage at the hotel and we went for a quick walk to Makrinitsa, a village that is called the balcony of the Pelion due to the amazing views!